Police arresting Vedanta smelter protesters based on evidence - minister

 Family members and friends of three people who were arrested by the police in early morning raids told Reuters last week that they had not taken part in any violence.

-State Minister Jayakumar also said there was no question of engaging with London-listed Vedanta on reopening the copper smelter, and added that the shutdown would not have an impact on investment in the state.
+Jayakumar also said there was no question of engaging with London-listed Vedanta on reopening the copper smelter, and added that the shutdown would not have an impact on investment in the state.

 “Our stand is clear: the smelter will remain shut.
 An isolated incident like this is not going to hit investments in the state, as we have good infrastructure and provide attractive tax incentives,” Jayakumar said.